 The drug is eliminated via urine

-The aim is to administer the smallest effective dosage, and this varies with the procedure adopted, the degree of required anaesthesia, absorption rate, weight and status of the patient.
+The aim is to administer the smallest effective dosage, and this varies with the procedure adopted, the degree of required anesthesia, absorption rate, weight, and status of the patient.

-A higher initial blood levels are attained with more concentrated anaesthetic solutions
+Higher initial blood levels are attained with more concentrated anesthetic solutions

 The maximum cumulative safe dose for adults and children of a 0.25% solution of bupivacaine is 1.5mg/kg